trith/trith/README.md

     <abs> a trith:Function ;
       rdfs:label     "abs" ;
+      rdfs:comment   "Returns the absolute value of a number."@en ;
       trith:arity    1 ;
       trith:code     (<dup> 0 <lt> (<neg>) (<nop>) <branch>) .

 All but a handful of primitive (irreducible) operators have a metacircular definition.
-See `etc/trith-core.ttl` for the RDF definitions of the Trith core operators.
+See `etc/trith-core.ttl` for the RDF definitions of Trith core operators.

 Embedding
 ---------